XDSirius/Work-Day-Scheduler/README.md

 UofM-VIRT-FSF-PT-04-2023-U-LOLC-ENTG

 ## License
-Please refer to the license in the repo.
+Please refer to the LICENSE in the repo.